tonnykwon/blog/_bayesian/2019-01-03-two-parameter-normal.md

 ## Non-informative Prior

-In the normal only sample, we assumed non-informative prior for mean as:
+Let's begin with non-informative prior with a convenient assumption for mean as:

 $$ p(\mu) \propto 1 $$